|Allegro CL version 8.2|

 Parses an email address string and, if the address has valid syntax,

-returns two values: the username part of the address and the domain
+returns two values: the local part of the address and the domain

 part of the address.
 If address is invalid, the single value